toluwalojurotimiayeni/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-Write a file that modifies the value of myVar to 333
+Write a function that executes x times a function